 - What type of loans did Eta take?

 - What did she use the loans for?

-- What mistakes did Eta and Corey make?
+- What mistakes did Eta and Corey make?\

-- If they had a second chance, what would you advise Eta and Corey to do? - What are the consequences of borrowing more than she can repay? - Her vision for the future is to save for her children to go to college.
+- If they had a second chance, what would you advise Eta and Corey to do? - What are the consequences of borrowing more than she can repay?\ - Her vision for the future is to save for her children to go to college.
 Do you think she can achieve that goal?
-Should this only be Eta's goal or also Corey's?
+Should this only be Eta's goalor also Corey's?\

-Tip Suggested Answers:
+Suggested Answers:

 - a.
 Production - b.
 Consumption - c.
 Eta & Corey were not on the same page about joint financial priorities.
-This meant that she used the loan for unintended purposes, and she took additional loans without knowing if she could repay.
-Corey should not have pressured her into misusing her loan. - d.
-She feels stressed, there may be family conflict, they may have to sell some assets, she may not be able to get future loans from any lenders if she defaults. - e.
-They should have joint goals for the future.
+This meant that she used the loan for unintended purposes, and she took additional loans without knowing if she could repay. - d.
+They should have joint goals for the future. - e.
+Corey should not have pressured her into misusing her loan.
+She feels stressed, there may be family conflict, they may have to sell some assets, she may not be able to get future loans from any lenders if she defaults. - f.
 If sending their children to college is a joint goal, they can work together to prioritise their consumption and savings so that they can achieve the goal together.